arnts/microsoft-graph-insights/README.md

 ## 2. Configure the app env

-Set environment variables using set or export (replace with values from the Application Registration Portal:
+Set environment variables using set or export (replace with values from the Application Registration Portal):

 ```bash
 export APP_ID='YOUR APP ID HERE'